We consider what the COP26 summit and the broader global change agenda means for the Africa Region.

-Between 1 and 12 November 2021 in Glasgow, world leaders will meet at COP26, a global climate summit, to negotiate and agree the rules that will set us on a pathway to net zero by 2050.
+Between 1 and 12 November 2021 in Glasgow, world leaders met at COP26, a global climate summit, to negotiate and agree the rules that will set us on a pathway to net zero by 2050.

 Businesses in every country and sector will have a role to play in supporting governments to meet their emission reduction targets.
 Some will be climate winners, and others will unfortunately lose out.
 The ability to identify and mitigate climate risks early on will be a critical competitive advantage for companies seeking to seize opportunities, and for those who must pivot to survive.